vdeshpande-confluent/finserv-flink-workshop/lab2.md

 Join orders with keyed stock price records (Regular Join with Keyed Table):
 ```
-SELECT order_id, so.`$rowtime`,symbol,user_id,side,quantity,order_type
+SELECT order_id, so.`$rowtime`,so.symbol,user_id,side,quantity,order_type
 FROM stock_orders as so
 INNER JOIN stock_prices_keyed as spk
 ON so.symbol = spk.symbol
 WHERE so.order_id = 955;
 ```
-NOTE: Look at the number of rows returned.
-There are no duplicates!
-This is because we have only one price record for each symbol.
+NOTE: You might notice that the number of rows returned has no duplicates.
+This is because there's only one price record per symbol.

+But is that truly what we want?

+Not quite — what we really want is to fetch the price that was valid at the exact time the order was placed.
+That’s what we’ll implement next using time-versioned joins.

 Join orders with keyed stock price records at the time when order was created (Temporal Join with Keyed Table):
 ```